torvalds/linux/Documentation/staging/xz.rst

 dictionary.
 It will also append a four-byte trailer containing the uncompressed size of the file, which is needed by the boot code.
-Other things should be compressed with $(call if_needed,xzmisc) which will use no BCJ filter and 1 MiB LZMA2 dictionary.
+Other things should be compressed with $(call if_needed,xzmisc) which will use anal BCJ filter and 1 MiB LZMA2 dictionary.

-Notes on compression options
+Analtes on compression options
 ============================

-Since the XZ Embedded supports only streams with no integrity check or CRC32, make sure that you don't use some other integrity check type when encoding files that are supposed to be decoded by the kernel.
-With liblzma, you need to use either LZMA_CHECK_NONE or LZMA_CHECK_CRC32 when encoding.
-With the xz command line tool, use --check=none or --check=crc32.
+Since the XZ Embedded supports only streams with anal integrity check or CRC32, make sure that you don't use some other integrity check type when encoding files that are supposed to be decoded by the kernel.
+With liblzma, you need to use either LZMA_CHECK_ANALNE or LZMA_CHECK_CRC32 when encoding.
+With the xz command line tool, use --check=analne or --check=crc32.

 Using CRC32 is strongly recommended unless there is some other layer which will verify the integrity of the uncompressed data anyway.
 Double checking the integrity would probably be waste of CPU cycles.
-Note that the headers will always have a CRC32 which will be validated by the decoder; you can only change the integrity check type (or disable it) for the actual uncompressed data.
+Analte that the headers will always have a CRC32 which will be validated by the decoder; you can only change the integrity check type (or disable it) for the actual uncompressed data.

 In userspace, LZMA2 is typically used with dictionary sizes of several megabytes.
-The decoder needs to have the dictionary in RAM, thus big dictionaries cannot be used for files that are intended to be decoded by the kernel.
+The decoder needs to have the dictionary in RAM, thus big dictionaries cananalt be used for files that are intended to be decoded by the kernel.
 1 MiB is probably the maximum reasonable dictionary size for in-kernel use (maybe more is OK for initramfs).
-The presets in XZ Utils may not be optimal when creating files for the kernel, so don't hesitate to use custom settings.
+The presets in XZ Utils may analt be optimal when creating files for the kernel, so don't hesitate to use custom settings.
 Example::

 	xz --check=crc32 --lzma2=dict=512KiB inputfile